 Oh, I was pretty deceptive.
 I spent time with it over the past few days and even this morning I added another strip.
 I treated it tenderly but there was no denying that last night I was with another afghan.

 I couldn't help it.
 I needed a bit of a fix.
 I was on edge - feeling a little depressed about the craft show and thinking of a way to make amends to the participants and the yarn I purchased to make another granny square afghan strolled in my view - someone it made it from the trunk of the car to the living room.
+The other afghan wasn't looking at the moment and I gave in to the temptation of the making the granny square on a white background and crocheting them together as we went along.

 Despite any promise I may have made to be faithful to the one project I'm working on - there was no resistance to the easy temptation just four colors and created joining gave to me.